-Located on the boundary of Amhara and Oromiya regions, in Northern Ethiopia, the Blue Nile Gorge is a series of gorges to a depth of some 1.500m (4,900ft).
+Located on the boundary of Amhara and Oromiya regions in Northern Ethiopia, the Blue Nile Gorge holds the distinction of being one of the largest gorges in the world.
+Nestled in the Ethiopian highlands and part of the northern Ethiopia plateau, this expansive gorge plunges to a depth of approximately 1,500m (4,900ft).

 A Road Like No Other: The Escarpment Road

 The gorge boasts the Escarpment Road (Road A3), a 50.4 km (31.31 miles) long pathway that meanders from Tik Giyorgis Bete Kiristyan to Gohatsion.
 This serpentine road, set high in the mountains of Ethiopia and situated 225kms north of Addis Ababa, stands as one of Ethiopia's most dramatic stretches, offering breathtaking views at every turn.

 Navigational Challenges and Thrills